mateuszJS/visual-editor/supabase/commands.md

 `supabase db reset --version 20241005112233` with id of the migration which you want roll back to.

-# to create a new everythin
+# to create a new everything

 drop schema public cascade;
 create schema public;